-In addition, there will usually be a summer school of five days' duration between year one and year two, as well as a series of six day schools, usually one per term.
+In addition, there is a summer school of five days' duration between year one and year two, as well as a series of six day schools, usually one per term.
 Each day school will be linked to the syllabus, usually by its subject matter, though the third will focus on preparation for examinations.
-Each term you will usually have two tutorials.
-There are usually no more than two students in each tutorial group.